ModernAppsNinja/modernappsninja.github.io/content/english/about/labs.md

 ---

 ### Featured Hands-on Labs and Workshops
-#### These labs are broken down into small, consumable modules which roll up into the lab objectives
+#### Gain practical hands-on experience or evaluate the key features of Tanzu products by taking these labs.
+All these labs are broken down into small, consumable modules that can be taken indipendetly.
+Choose from from live labs, workshops and interactive simulations.
+Up and running on any browser in minutes and 100% free.
+No installation, licenses, or special hardware required.
 ---